pollination/pollination-alias/README.md

 # pollination-alias
-A collection of input and output aliases for Pollination recipes.
+A collection of input and output aliases for Pollination Recipe's inputs and outputs.

 # Installation
 `pip install pollination-alias`